asyncapi/website/pages/blog/zenwave-asyncapi-code-generator.md

 ## API-First with AsyncAPI and ZenWave SDK

-With ZenWave's `spring-cloud-streams3` and `jsonschema2pojo` plugins you can generate:
+With ZenWave's `spring-cloud-streams3` and `jsonschema2pojo` plugins, you can generate:
 - Strongly typed **business interfaces**
 - **Payload DTOs** and
 - **Header objects** from AsyncAPI definitions.